zkhan96/obsidian/Usul Fiqh/Introduction to Usul Fiqh.md

 ## From Dala'il Sam'iyyah:

 1. Kitab-ullah: 500+ ayaat relating to ahkam
-2. Sunnatu-rasooli: An Action of the Prophet (s.a.w.)
+2. Sunnatu-rasooli: An Action of the Prophet (s.a.w.) - Sunnah is used as an action can never be [[maudoo]]

 ## From Dala'il Ghayr Sam'iyyah:
-3. Ijma'
+3. Ijma' - starting from ijma' of the sahabah
 4. Qiyas

 # Evidences, and their Breakdown